 Before we dive into Meridian's solution, let's address the elephant in the room: why should you care about another firm's CRM implementation?

 Because these challenges aren't unique to Meridian.
-In our work with 400+ Salesforce and HubSpot implementations for financial services clients, we see these same pain points repeatedly:
+In our work with 400+ Salesforce and HubSpot implementations for financial services clients, we see the same pain points repeatedly:

 If any of these resonate, keep reading.
 Meridian's journey offers a roadmap you can follow.